-- market conditions in the broader stock market in general; - actual or anticipated fluctuations in our quarterly financial and operating results; - the level of any potential share repurchases and the effect of such repurchases on our per share financial data; - changes in interest rates;

-- departure of key executives;

-- · introduction of new services or announcements of significant contracts, acquisitions or capital commitments by us or our competitors;

-- regulatory or political developments;

-- issuance of new or changed securities analysts' reports or recommendations, or the announcement of any changes to our A.M.
-Best rating;

-- availability of capital;

-- litigation and government investigations;

-- legislative and regulatory developments;

-- future sales of our common stock;

-- investor perceptions of us and the life insurance industry; and

-- economic conditions.
+- market conditions in the broader stock market in general; - The standby purchaser will have the right to designate a majority of the nominees to serve on our board of directors and may acquire a majority of the shares sold in the offerings; - actual or anticipated fluctuations in our quarterly financial and operating results; - · the level of any potential share repurchases and the effect of such repurchases on our per share financial data; - · changes in interest rates; - departure of key executives; - · introduction of new services or announcements of significant contracts, acquisitions or capital commitments by us or our competitors; - regulatory or political developments; - issuance of new or changed securities analysts' reports or recommendations, or the announcement of any changes to our A.M.
+Best rating; - availability of capital; - · litigation and government investigations; - legislative and regulatory developments; - future sales of our common stock; - investor perceptions of us and the life insurance industry; and - · economic conditions.